vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/070.png)

 The second script is a timer script that displays the elapsed time.
-It is executed every second and generates the well-formatted elapsed time text.
+It is executed every second and generates a well-formatted elapsed-time text.
 Here's how it works:

 1. We first make sure the alarm is active.
 2. We translate the start time, which is stored in the variable list, to a real date.